A broker’s price opinion is an unofficial assessment of a property’s market value based on expert judgment (that of your broker).

-BOVs may be requested by a lender who wants an initial assessment of a property for needs such as refinancing a mortgage or foreclosure.
+BOVs may be requested by an owner who wants an initial assessment of a property for needs such as refinancing a mortgage or selling.

 Often, this service costs less and can be performed more quickly than an appraisal of a property.

 8. What is a drive-by broker’s price opinion?